thanlong/VMOSPro_RootXposed_Terminal/README.md

 F1VM, X8 Sandbox, VphoneGaga (Read-only system): You are not able to change any thing in `/system` even you granted root access.

-NOTE: From VMOS Pro Chinese version 1.3.1 and above, `/system` in ROM is locked at Read-only.
-Sadly :((

 ## Download

 Download tool from [MEGA](http://link1s.com/W2GN7) or [Mediafire](http://link1s.com/VMOSTool)

+NOTE: From VMOS Pro Chinese version 1.3.1 and above, `/system` in ROM is locked at Read-only.
+Sadly you cannot modified it anymore :((